Pepperell regains form, leads after 2 rounds in Dubai - WHIZ News

 In Dubai, he opened with 69 and followed that up being 6 under after 13 holes of his second courtesy of seven birdies.
 He dropped a shot at No. 6 — his 15th hole after starting at the 10th — and parred his way home.

+“It was very, very good until the cameras came along,” said Pepperell, who is known for his humorous and light-hearted takes on social media.
+“I must have been concerned with how I was looking, because then I started struggling.”

-DeChambeau started with three straight birdies and made seven in total in his second round.
+DeChambeau started with three straight birdies and made seven in total in the second round , which featured better scoring compared to Day 1 because of lighter winds.

 If Pepperell and Dechambeau end up going head to head at the weekend, it will make for an interesting dynamic.